PhantazmNetwork/PhantazmServer/README.md

 You should use the latest Java 17 build to run Phantazm.

+### For development

 The proxy and server use the BungeeCord protocol to communicate by default.
+This requires the use of a shared secret (string).
+This string is used to authenticate the proxy and ensure that no players can connect directly to the underlying server.

+When running locally-hosted development builds, the secret is just an empty string, and the server is launched in so-called "unsafe" mode (by specifying the `unsafe` program argument).
+This will disable the check that would normally prevent you from running the server while using the default secret.
+This allows you to fire up Phantazm instances for local testing without needing to configure a shared secret first.

+**Warning**: Make sure your locally-hosted development server & proxy are not visible from the Internet if you're launching in unsafe mode!

+### For production

-This requires you to set up a shared secret (string) that the proxy will use to authenticate itself to the server.
-The server *will refuse to run* with the default secret (an empty string), for security reasons.
+If the `unsafe` argument is not specified, the server *will refuse to run* with the default secret, for security reasons.
 You'll need to configure your own secret.

-First, come up with an appropriate secret.
+First, come up with an appropriate string.
 You can use a password manager, or a generation tool like `apg` or `pwgen`.
-If you're just hosting Phantazm locally, with no intention of port-forwarding, you don't have to worry too much about password strength.
-However, if your server is accessible from the Internet, make sure it's suitably complex.
+If your server is accessible from the Internet, make sure it's suitably complex.
 Keep in mind that your secret isn't something you need to actually *remember*, and thus there's no real drawback to making it as long as you want.

+Next, set the `velocitySecret` field in `./run/server-1/server-config.toml`, and the `forwarding-secret` field in `./run/velocity/velocity.toml`, to the same string (your secret).

 **Warning**: The secret is stored, in plaintext, in both the server and proxy configuration files.
 This is, regrettably, something we can't do much about.
 Make sure access to your backend servers is properly secured.

-Next, set the `velocitySecret` field in `./run/server-1/server-config.toml`, and the `forwarding-secret` field in `./run/velocity/velocity.toml`, to the same string (your secret).
+### Running

 The proxy will (by default) bind to `0.0.0.0:25565` and the server to `0.0.0.0:25567`, so you can connect through the proxy by adding the `localhost` server address in your Minecraft client.